ovh/docs/pages/web/hosting/ftp_connection/guide.en-ie.md

 ---
 title: 'Logging in to your Web Hosting plan’s storage space'
 slug: log-in-to-storage-ftp-web-hosting
-excerpt: 'Find out how to log in to your OVH Web Hosting plan’s storage space'
+excerpt: 'Find out how to log in to your OVHcloud Web Hosting plan’s storage space'
 section: 'FTP and SSH'
 order: 02
 ---